parkchaehyun/SpaceAppExosky/README.md

 ### `App` Folder

 The `App` folder contains the Xcode project for the Exosky iOS app, written in **Swift**, utilizing **UIKit** and **SceneKit** to provide an interactive and visually immersive star-gazing experience.

+---
+## How to Run

+1. **Download from the App Store (when available):**
+   - Search for "Exosky" on the App Store to download the app directly onto your iPhone or iPad. *(Currently under review)*

+2. **Build with Xcode:**
+   - Clone the repository.
+   - Open the project (inside the "App" folder) in Xcode on your Mac.
+   - Connect your iPhone or use the iOS Simulator to build and run the app.
+   - Ensure you have the latest version of Xcode installed.